diegosmorf/globaldevopsbootcamp/README.md

 - 10000 available tickets
 - 35 countries

+## Recorded Keynote by Niall Murphy
+- At 10:00 AM it is time to start the event
+- Introduction from the organizers
+- Keynote by Niall Murphy
+- Handover to the Local Venue (video)

+### Local Keynote, provided by the local venue
+- Local presenter (or someone of the League) will provide the keynote
+- After the keynote slides, there is an explanation of the challenges, the scoring system
+- Talk about the Team to Team Presentation (after approx. 2 hours) where teams present their Post Mortem learnings
+- Talk about the learning share and demo at the end

+## Hackathon/Workshop/HandsOn challenges with a game
+### When the challenges are explained you can start forming teams.
+- We generated teams in Azure DevOps on 4/5 users per team
+- 50 people, 13 teams
+- Idea: Create 3 places in your office.
+Beginners, Medium, Advanced and ask teams to self-organize in teams of 4/5 people
+- Provide AAD Team user and instruction to start challenges
+- You can create small sticky notes with team names and hand that to the teams
+- People get started with challenges
+- Walk around, proctor, help them be successful

 ## Local Development Requirements
 If you want to work with the PartsUnlimited solution on your local box you need to have installed a couple of things.